banyanlogic/website/about.md

 Srini is an expert in the IT industry with a Masters Degree in Computer Engineering from Villanova University and certifications such as CISSP (Certified Information Systems Security Professional), ISSAP(Information Systems Security Architecture Professional) , CSSLP(07-17) (Certified Secure Software Lifecycle Professional), TOGAF(03-09), CCSK(Certificate of Cloud Security Knowledge), PMP (Project Management Professional); as well as about twenty five years of experience with network architectures, processes, Conducting thorough risk assessments, providing incident response, and last but not least Cloud Enterprise Security Strategy

 ### Sudhita Kasturi, VP Business Research and Development, Founder
 Sudhita is an expert in understanding gaps in the standard curriculum.
-Based on which she put together many integrated, hands-on supplemental programs.
+Based on which she put together many integrated, hands-on learning programs.
 These programs continue to deliver tangible, industry-applicable skills to the students.
 As Director and Owner of multiple educational programs, she understands the dynamics of education at scale.

 ### Who benefited from our expertise
 * Vendors: AT&T, MCI, IBM, France Telecom, Deutsche Telecom, Siemens, Semantifi, Esgyn